M00nDrag0n/LastResort/README.md

 ## Description

-_This website is a more creative version of the resort projects that we keep doing at Epicodus_
+_This website is a more creative version of the resort projects that we keep doing at Epicodus._

 ## Setup/Installation Requirements

 * _Use this link [ https://m00ndrag0n.github.io/LastResort/index.html ] to access the global version of our "luxury" resort website!_
-* _Click the links on the page!_
+* _Click the links on the index.html file!_

 _No additional servers are needed_